lina2360/HiSeqGan/README.md

 <center><img src='./image/mainframe.png' width='900px'></center>

 ### GHSOM & Hierarchical Data Encoding
 GHSOM is a self-organizing map that grows hierarchically based on data distribution.
-The GHSOM map results in data in clusters of a tree-like structure.
-Use decimal encoding to label the clusters.
-After using the decimal number to label clusters, we converse each number to the two-dimensional coordinate vector.
+The GHSOM map results in data in clusters of a tree-like structure(Figure 2).
+Use decimal encoding to label the clusters(Figure 3).
+After using the decimal number to label clusters, we converse each number to the two-dimensional coordinate vector(Figure 4).

 <img src='./image/ghsom.png' width='300px'><img src='./image/ghsomlabel.png' width='450px'>
 <img src='./image/coordinate.png' width='900px'>